 where all operators are evaluated at time $t$.
 For simplicity, we consider that the free internal energies $\epsilon_{m}$ are already Lamb shifted~\cite{Agarwal_1973}.

 By inserting the fields from Eqs.~(\ref{eq:Free_fields}-\ref{eq:scattered_fields}) into Eq.~(\ref{eq:Qdot2}), the dynamical equations are obtained following the standard approach~\cite{Gross_1982,Gardiner_1985}.
-Here, terms that involve operators $\sigma_{mn}^{\alpha}$ and $\sigma_{m^\prime n^\prime}^{\beta}$ with $\{m,n\}\ne \{m^\prime,n^\prime\}$ are removed unless the separation between their transition frequencies, $\vert \vert \Delta_{mn}\vert - \vert \Delta_{m^\prime n^\prime}\vert \vert$, is smaller than the natural linewidths of the relevant internal levels.
-After removing these fast oscillating terms and performing the summations explicitly, Eq.~(\ref{eq:Qdot2}) becomes
+Here, terms that involve operators $\sigma_{mn}^{\alpha}$ and $\sigma_{m^\prime n^\prime}^{\beta}$ are removed unless the separation between their transition frequencies, $\vert \vert \Delta_{mn}\vert - \vert \Delta_{m^\prime n^\prime}\vert \vert$, is smaller than the natural linewidths of the relevant internal levels.
+After removing these fast-oscillating terms and performing the summations, Eq.~(\ref{eq:Qdot2}) becomes